WaterSums/EPANETFileUtility/README.md

         Usage: python EPANETFileUtility.py

 At startup, the user will currently be prompted to select an EPANET output file which will then be loaded and its contents displayed.
+Three example files are included in the `test/data` directory.
+These are the output files generated for the Net1, Net2 and Net3 examples included with the EPANET software.

 Some options are available on the left of the main window, but only the `Data` option has any contents.
 This option displays a `PropertyGridManager` with 4